Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/spiral/spiral.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The **Spiral** model is a Software Development Life Cycle (SDLC) which is an excellent combination between Waterfall model and Iterative development.
-For each iteration, phases are repeatedly developed, with Risk Analysis and Prototype integrated.
+The **Spiral model** is a Software Development Life Cycle (SDLC) that combines the [Waterfall model](https://www.codecademy.com/resources/docs/general/software-development-life-cycle/waterfall) and iterative development approaches.
+Each phase within this model involve risk analysis and prototyping.

 The Spiral model was first introduced by Barry Boehm in 1986 as a result of applying iterative development in constructing softwares.

-The workflow is divided in four phases:
+It is divided into four phases:
-- Planning
+1. Planning
-- Risk Analysis
+2. Risk Analysis
-- Engineering
+3. Engineering
-- Evaluation
+4. Evaluation

 Each iteration consists of all above phases but has different aims which are usually:

 - Prototype
 - Release candidate
 - Launch

 ## Advantages:

-- Products are soon introduced with prototype.
+- Products are prototyped for quick introduction.
-- Errors and failures are identified and handled at ease.
+- Errors and failures are identified and handled as they arise.
 - Frequent feedback and refinement through cycles.
-- Flexible, adaptive to changes.
+- Flexible and adaptive to changes.

 ## Disadvantages:

 - Complex workflow and required expertise especially in Risk Analysis.
 - Costly and time-consuming.